 Using the described approach means that the container image is never updated.
-You can solve the problem by adding the --pull=always flag to the ExecStart= entry in the unit file.
-But be aware that this increases the startup time of the container and updates the image on every restart.
+You can solve this problem by adding the --pull=always flag to the ExecStart= entry in the unit file.
+But be aware that this increases the start-up time of the container and updates the image on every restart.
 The latter also means that a container image update can make the container unavailable outside of a scheduled maintenance window due to a newly introduced bug.

 The auto-update (https://docs.podman.io/en/latest/markdown/podman-auto-update.1.html) subcommand in Podman provides a possible solution.
-Add the label io.containers.autoup- date=registry to a container to make Podman pull a new version of the container image from the registry when running podman auto-update.
-This makes it possible to update all container images with a single command at a desired time, and without increasing the startup time of the systemd units.
+Add the label io.containers.autoupdate=registry to a container to make Podman pull a new version of the container image from the registry when running podman auto-update.
+This makes it possible to update all container images with a single command at a desired time, and without increasing the start-up time of the systemd units.

-The auto update feature can be enabled by adding the line -label "io.containers.autoupdate=registry" \ to the ExecStart= entry of the container's systemd unit file. for the NGINX example, modify ~/.config/systemd/user/container-web.service as follows:
+The auto-update feature can be enabled by adding the line --label "io.containers.autoup-date=registry" \ to the ExecStart= entry of the container's systemd unit file.
+For the NGINX example, modify ~/.config/systemd/user/container-web.service as follows:

 '''

-ExecStart=/usr/bin/podman run \

---cidfile=%t/%n.ctr-id \

---cgroups=no-conmon \

---rm \

---sdnotify=conmon \

---replace \

--d \

 --name web \

 --label "io.containers.autoupdate=registry" \

 -p 8080:80 docker.io/nginx

 '''